Northeast Economic Region Workforce Insights

 Workforce Composition by Status

-In the most recent month, Full-time Employment remained unchanged at 0 jobs from last month and increased by 300 jobs compared to the same month last year.
+In the most recent month, Full-time Employment decreased by 300 jobs from last month and decreased by 200 jobs compared to the same month last year.

-Part-time Employment decreased by 100 jobs from last month and decreased by 300 jobs year-over-year.
+Part-time Employment increased by 700 jobs from last month and increased by 600 jobs year-over-year.

-The number of Unemployed individuals increased by 200 from the previous month and increased by 500 compared to last year.
+The number of Unemployed individuals decreased by 500 people from the previous month and increased by 500 people compared to last year.

 Loading...